Samsø Municipality: Stavns Fjord

 The islands of Stavns Fjord are: Bosserne, Brokold, Eskeholm, Hjortholm, Hundsholm, Karlskold, Kolderne, Kyholm, Lindholm, Mejlesholm, Sværm, Vejrø, Yderste Holm, Ægholm and Ørhage.
 The strait between Yderste Holm and Kolderne is known as Rensegab.

 Hjortholm

 Hjortholm is the largest island in Stavns Fjord itself, spanning 51 acres.
-The island's name translates to 'island with deers' and dates back from the 1200s.
+The island's name translates to 'island with deer' and dates back from the 1200s.
 There are two hills on the island, with the southern hill having been the planned site for a fortification in the Middle Ages.
 The construction of the fortification was started but never finished.
 The ruins of a building from the renaissance is located on the island, and this was likely the home of the island's caretaker.
 The island was around that time used for breeding horses.
 Hjortholm is owned by Brattingsborg Manor.

 Vejrø

 Vejrø is located 7 km north-east of Samsø, and is the largest of the four island laying outside Stavns Fjord itself, but still being considered part of the fjord.
 It spans 55 acres.
 It is home to mouflon sheep and rabbits.
 The island is owned by Brattingsborg Manor.